Frozen ShoulderSkip to the navigation

 Frozen shoulder occurs:

-After surgery or injury.
+- After surgery or injury.

 - Most often in people 40 to 70 years old.

 - More often in women (especially in postmenopausal women) than in men.

-Most often in people with chronic diseases.
+- Most often in people with chronic diseases.

 How is frozen shoulder diagnosed?

 Your doctor may suspect frozen shoulder if a physical exam reveals limited shoulder movement.
 An X-ray may be done to see whether symptoms are from another condition such as arthritis or a broken bone.

 How is it treated?